Cookies managing

 Contained in this article:

-- When will the final ESRS documents be published?
+• When will the revised ESRS following the Omnibus package be published?

 Background on the CSRD and EFRAG